 Otterbein faculty members work continually with highly qualified field supervisors and cooperating teachers to monitor the performance and progress of teacher candidates.

-At four decision points—outlined below—the Otterbein Teacher Education Committee reviews each candidate to determine whether they are satisfactorily progressing toward becoming highly qualified teachers.
+At four decision points—outlined below—the Otterbein Teacher Education Committee reviews each candidate to determine whether they are satisfactorily progressing towards becoming highly qualified teachers.

 Teacher Education Candidates: Critical Decision Points and Assessment Benchmarks

-To determine the progress of education and teaching candidates in meeting departmental standards, benchmarks have been set to be reviewed across the program.
+To determine the progress of education and teaching candidates in meeting departmental standards, five benchmarks or checkpoints are used across the programs.

-The Education Department reserves the right to refuse registration and/or admission to any candidate who does not meet the criteria or who does not make satisfactory progress in the Teacher Education Program.
+Note: The Otterbein Department of Education reserves the right to refuse registration and/or admission to any candidate who does not meet the criteria or who does not make satisfactory progress in the Teacher Education Program.

 Decision Point 1: Pre-Admission (Entry to EDUC 1600)